-1. Consulting or freelancing
+1. Consulting or independent contracting

 Did you enjoy the type of work you did before retirement?
 Put those skills or licenses to use in a part-time consulting or freelance capacity.
 Whether you have expertise in marketing, law, engineering, taxes, health care, management or any other professional skill, you might be able to find clients who could use your knowledge or advice.
-Or if you have capabilities to produce a work product, you could do freelance work, such as freelance writing or graphic design.
+Or if you have capabilities to produce a work product, you could do independent contracting work, such as freelance writing or graphic design.
 One of the biggest perks of being a consultant or freelancer is that you can typically set your own hours.

 The “gig economy” has been growing steadily for years, and there is significant opportunity.
 But the amount you can make consulting or freelancing depends greatly based on your industry and experience, though you could use your previous salary or hourly rate as a starting point.
 Do some research about consulting in your field, and consider reaching out to your network or colleagues at your last job to gauge interest in hiring you.
 You could create a company or an LLC and market your skills to other businesses.

 According to a 2017 study by the Urban Institute, two of the most common jobs for newly hired women over 62 are being a personal care aid or working in child care.
 For home health aides and personal care aides who help seniors or others with disabilities, the career outlook is exceptional; the U.S. Bureau of Labor Statistics expects a 34% growth in jobs in this industry between 2019 and 2029, which is much faster than average.